 April 6 is a public holiday in honour of Chakri Day which commemorates the founding of the royal Chakri Dynasty.

 Songkran: Thai New Year Water Festival (nationwide)

 Thailand welcomes in the traditional Thai New Year with playful water fights, parties and street parades.
-Public celebrations were muted in 2020 and 2021 and will be quiet again in most places with more of a focus on the traditional aspects of Songkran.

 Wan Lai Festival, Chonburi province

 Although Thailand officially celebrates Songkran from April 13-15, in Chonburi province there is also the Wan Lai Festival which takes place between April 16 and 20.
 Different towns and districts in Chonburi province celebrate on different days.
 This is the reason why the beach resort of Pattaya is one of the locations that still sees water fights after the rest of the country has put down their water pistols for another year.
 And as part of the Wan Lai Festival in Chonburi, intricate sand stupas are constructed along Bang Saen Beach.
-As with Songkran, this year’s celebrations may change in accordance with current Covid regulations.

 Events in Thailand aren’t always confirmed until much nearer the time.
 We will add details of more events when dates are known.

 You may also enjoy:

 Tourism Thailand (UK & Ireland)